xingyul/flownet3d/README.md

 #### Training and Evaluation

 To train the model, simply execute the shell script `command_train.sh`.
 Batch size, learning rate etc are adjustable.
+The model used for training is `model_concat_upsa.py`.

 ```
 sh command_train.sh
 ```

-To evaluate the model, simply execute the shell script `command_evaluate.sh`.
+To evaluate the model, simply execute the shell script `command_evaluate_flyingthings.sh`.

 ```
-sh command_evaluate.sh
+sh command_evaluate_flyingthings.sh
 ```

 A pre-trained model is provided <a href="https://drive.google.com/open?id=1Ko25szFFKHOq-SPryKbi9ljpOkoe69aO">here</a> for download.